 Hi!
 I am Youjin Do, a creative maker, documentary director and published author.

-What makes me most happy is creating ideas and realizing them.
-Whether that's on my own while directing and producing documentaries, or if it's in a team by developing new products.
+What makes me most happy is creating ideas and realizing them to make meaningful social changes.
+Whether that's on my own while directing and producing documentaries, or if it's in a team by creating cool visual stories.

 In 2016, I was asked by the Korean government to help re-brand Korea's Jeju Island as an attractive place for remote freelancers and remote companies.
 I was in charge of overall branding and set up the international marketing strategy.
 Thousands of people visited Jeju Island through our program and it is now one of the most well known destinations for remote workers.